vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

-The way to make Use of the Names along with their signs and symbols can be learnt from the words and the passages contained in the explanatory chapters of the 'Udyoga', 'Moksha- dharma" and "Vaishnava dharma" and also from the books that lay down the rules for performing japa in respect of each mantra.
+The way to make Use of the Names along with their signs and symbols can be learnt from the words and the passages contained in the explanatory chapters of the 'Udyoga', 'Mokshadharma" and "Vaishnava dharma" and also from the books that lay down the rules for performing japa in respect of each mantra.
 THUS ENDS The Introduction to be commentary called Sri Bhagavad- Guna-Darpana explaining the Thousand Names of Vishnu, written by Sri Ranganatha who is the shining star of Harita race, who is the son of Sri Vatsanka Misra and on whom was conferred the name of Parasara Bhatta by the divine command of Sri Rangaraja.
 </details>